vonglasow/atoum-documentation/source/en/asserters/array.inc.rst

 notContains
 ===========

-``notContains`` checks that an array doesn't contains the given data.
+``notContains`` checks that an array doesn't contains a given data.

 .. code-block:: php